Sk16er/Basic_Voicecommand_-Tool/README.md

 - "Open file C:\path\to\file.txt"
 - "What is the time?"
 - "What is the day?"
-- "Ask AI about Python programming"
+- "Ask AI about Python programming" (i will add more ai feature in fucture :)
 - "Open website google.com"
 - "Weather"
 # Example Commands